krishkpatil/CreditUdaan/frontend/README.md

-# ScoreLift Frontend
+# CreditUdaan Frontend

-This is a React + TailwindCSS frontend for ScoreLift, a credit analysis platform for India.
+This is a React + TailwindCSS frontend for CreditUdaan, a credit analysis platform for India.

 ## Features
 - Landing page with hero section, CTA, testimonials